RSPCA Shop Next Gen Education

 If you have ducklings or goslings

-Give ducklings and goslings shallow water troughs for their first few weeks of life.
+Give ducklings and goslings very shallow water troughs for their first few weeks of life.
 Young birds shouldn't have access to deep water for swimming in until they've developed enough waterproofing on their feathers.

 Find out more